 A Rise in Marijuana’s THC Levels:

 The amount of THC in marijuana has been increasing steadily over the past few decades (Mehmedic, 2010).
 For a new user, this may mean exposure to higher THC levels with a greater chance of a harmful reaction.
 Higher THC levels may explain the rise in emergency room visits involving marijuana use.
 The THC levels in today’s cannabis is from 3X to 10X more potent than the in the 1970s.
+Higher THC levels may mean a greater risk for addiction if users are regularly exposing themselves to high doses.

 The popularity of edibles also increases the chance of users having harmful reactions.
 Edibles take longer to digest and produce a high.
 Therefore, people may consume more to feel the effects faster, leading to dangerous results.